 How many people cross the La Línea-Gibraltar border each day?

-Approximately 15,000 frontier workers cross daily, plus tourists and residents.
-On busy days it's significantly higher.
+Around 15,000 frontier workers cross daily, plus tourists and residents.
+On busy days it is significantly higher.
 The border is one of the busiest land crossings in Europe.

-A treaty between the UK and EU (effective 10 April 2026) that integrates Gibraltar into the Schengen area for the purpose of border crossings.
+The EU-UK Agreement on Gibraltar integrates Gibraltar into the Schengen area for border crossing purposes.
+The treaty text was published on 26 February 2026, received Coreper approval on 1 April 2026, and has provisional application from 15 July 2026.
 EU citizens can cross without hard border checks, and Gibraltar gains single market access in the Campo de Gibraltar zone.

 Is La Línea safe for tourists?

 The city has a mixed reputation, but the town centre and tourist areas are perfectly safe during normal hours.
-Like any city, use common sense at night.
-The beaches, restaurants, and market are well worth visiting.
+Use common sense at night, as you would in any city.
+The beaches, restaurants, and waterfront are well worth visiting.